marcuswestin/WebViewJavascriptBridge/README.md

 		NSLog(@"Current UIWebView page URL is: %@", responseData);
 	}];

+##### `[bridge disableJavscriptAlertBoxSafetyTimeout:(BOOL)isDisabled]`

+Disable the use of setTimeout when sending a message across the bridge.
+It is only safe to disable this timeout if you do not call any of the javascript popup box functions (alert, confirm, and prompt).
+If you call one of these functions from the bridged javascript code, the app will hang.
+When this setTimeout call is not used, there can be a significant decrease in the amount of time it takes to send and receive messages across the bridge.

+Example:

+	[self.bridge disableJavscriptAlertBoxSafetyTimeout:YES];

 #### Custom bundle
 `WebViewJavascriptBridge` requires `WebViewJavascriptBridge.js.txt` file that is injected into web view to create a bridge on JS side.
 Standard implementation uses `mainBundle` to search for this file.
 If you e.g. build a static library and you have that file placed somewhere else you can use this method to specify which bundle should be searched for `WebViewJavascriptBridge.js.txt` file: